 Additional recording methods – frog hindlimb muscles

-Spinal bullfrogs were prepared under anesthesia in accordance with USDA and PHS guidelines and regulations following approval from the Institutional Animal Care and Use Committee at Drexel University as described previously (Kim et al. 2019).
+Spinal bullfrogs were prepared under anesthesia in accordance with USDA and PHS guidelines and regulations following approval from the Institutional Animal Care and Use Committee at Drexel University as described previously56.
 Bull frogs were anesthetized with 5% tricaine (MS-222, Sigma), spinalized, and decerebrated.
 The frog was placed on a support and Myomatrix arrays were implanted into the semimembranosus (SM) hindlimb muscle using the “intramuscular” method described above.
 Epidermal electrical stimulation at the heel dorsum (500 msec train of 1 msec, 5V biphasic pulses delivered at 40 Hz) or foot pinch was used to evoke reflexive motor activity.

 Additional recording methods – rhesus macaque forelimb muscle

 All procedures described below were approved by The Institutional Animal Care and Use Committee at Western University.
 One male rhesus monkey (Monkey M, Macaca mulatta, 10 kg) was trained to perform a range of reaching tasks while seated in a robotic exoskeleton (NHP KINARM, Kingston, Ontario).
-As described previously (Pruszynski, Omrani, and Scott 2014; Scott 1999), this robotic device allows movements of the shoulder and elbow joints in the horizontal plane and can independently apply torque at both joints.
+As described previously 57,58, this robotic device allows movements of the shoulder and elbow joints in the horizontal plane and can independently apply torque at both joints.
 Visual cues and hand feedback were projected from an LCD monitor onto a semi-silvered mirror in the horizontal plane of the task and direct vision of the arm was blocked with a physical barrier.

 An injectable Myomatrix array (Supplemental Fig. 1g) was inserted percutaneously as shown in Supplemental Figure 1i.
-Then, using his right arm, Monkey M performed a reaching task similar to previous work (Pruszynski, Omrani, and Scott 2014).
-On each trial the monkey waited in a central target (located under the fingertip when the shoulder and elbow angles were 32° and 72°, respectively; size = 0.6 cm diameter) while countering a constant elbow load (−0.05 Nm).
+Then, using his right arm, Monkey M performed a reaching task similar to previous work 57.
+On each trial the monkey waited in a central target (located under the fingertip when the shoulder and elbow angles were 32° and 72°, respectively; size = 0.6 cm diameter) while countering a constant elbow load (-0.05 Nm).
 The monkey was presented with one of two peripheral goal targets (30/84° and 34/60° shoulder/elbow, 8cm diameter), and after a variable delay (1.2-2s) received one of two unpredictable elbow perturbations (±0.15Nm step-torque) which served as a go cue to reach to the goal target.
 At the time of perturbation onset, all visual feedback was frozen until the hand remained in the goal target for 800ms, after which a juice reward was given.
 On 10% of trials no perturbation was applied, and the monkey had to maintain the hand in the central target.
-In addition to Myomatrix injectables, we acquired bipolar electromyographic activity from nonhuman primates using intramuscular fine-wire electrodes in the biceps brachii long head as described previously (Maeda, Kersten, and Pruszynski 2021), recording in this instance from the same biceps muscle in the same animal from which we also collected Myomatrix data, although in a separate recording session.
-Electrodes were spaced ~8 mm apart and aligned to the muscle fibers, and a reference electrode was inserted subcutaneously in the animal’s back.
+In addition to Myomatrix injectables, we acquired bipolar electromyographic activity from nonhuman primates using intramuscular fine-wire electrodes in the biceps brachii long head as described previously 59, recording in this instance from the same biceps muscle in the same animal from which we also collected Myomatrix data, although in a separate recording session.
+Fine-wire electrodes were spaced ∼8 mm apart and aligned to the muscle fibers, and a reference electrode was inserted subcutaneously in the animal’s back.
 Muscle activity was recorded at 2,000 Hz, zero-phase bandpass filtered (25–500 Hz, fourth order Butterworth) and full-wave rectified.

 The participants of the Emory-SKAN Remote Workshop for Advanced EMG Methods, which brought together over 100 researchers from around the world, for their critical feedback on how to improve and refine the electrode technology described here.